Article I. Nominations and Elections

 Section 2.
 Each member of the Board shall be elected for a three-year term and may be reelected for one term.
 A member's term shall commence on the July 1st immediately following the Annual Meeting at which they are elected.
 Criteria for re-nomination shall be established by the Nominating Committee.
-After serving two-consecutive terms, a member must take a one-year hiatus before seeking re-election to the Board.
-For the purposes of this section, the computation of term limits shall commence July 1, 2000.
+After serving two-consecutive terms, a member must take a one-year hiatus before seeking re-election or re-appointment to the Board, except if elected to serve a term extension as the President or Vice President as provided in Article IV, Section 2 of the Constitution.

 Section 3.
-A vacancy that occurs in Board membership prior to the scheduled completion of said term may be filled by a majority vote of the Board following the recommendation of the Nominating Committee.
-This individual will complete the unexpired portion of said position.
+A vacancy that occurs in Board membership prior to the scheduled completion of a full term may be filled by a majority vote of the Board following the recommendation of the Nominating Committee.
+The appointed member will complete the unexpired portion of said position.

 Section 4.
 A vacancy which occurs in an officer position prior to the scheduled completion of said shall be filled by the President with the majority vote approval of the Board.
 This individual will complete the unexpired portion of said position.